CyrilPerrinjaquet/CyrilPerrinjaquet/README.md

 <h2>Daily Stoic Quote</h2>

 <!-- STOIC_QUOTE -->
-<p>"Wherever there is a human being, there is an opportunity for a kindness." - Seneca</p>
+<p>"No man, if he be ungrateful, will be unhappy in the future.
+I allow him no day of grace; he is unhappy forthwith." - Seneca</p>
 <!-- STOIC_QUOTE_END -->